YOURLS/YOURLS-test-suite-for-plugins/WORKFLOWS.md

   get-version:
     runs-on: ubuntu-latest
     steps:

       - name: Checkout code
         uses: actions/checkout@v3

-      - name: Fetch latest release version
+      - name: Fetch release version
         run: |
           curl -sL https://api.github.com/repos/yourls/yourls/releases/latest | \
           jq -r ".tag_name" > .github/.latest-yourls-release

       - name: Commit and push if change
+        id: commit-if-new
-        run: |-
+        run: |
           git diff
           git config user.name "github-actions"
           git config user.email "github-actions@github.com"
           git add -A
-          git commit -m "New YOURLS release" || exit 0 git push
+          git commit -m "New YOURLS release" && echo "::set-output name=NEWVERSION::new" git push

+      - name: Create Issue on new release
+        if: steps.commit-if-new.outputs.NEWVERSION == 'new'
+        uses: mrdoodles/open-issue@v1.0.0
+        with:
+          token: ${{ secrets.GITHUB_TOKEN }}
+          title: New YOURLS release !
+          body: |
+            There is a new YOURLS release available: https://github.com/YOURLS/YOURLS/releases

+            Please check if your plugin is compatible with this release !
 ```

 What it does :
-* Runs once a week (given the release pace of YOURLS, you can even safely run this once a month)
+* Runs once a week (given the release pace of YOURLS, you could even safely run this once a month) but you can also trigger it manually, and download the latest YOURLS tag
-* Also runs everytime you update your plugin
 * Updates and commits `.github/.latest-yourls-release` if there's a new release
-* Since the previous workflow runs on every commit, it will be triggered to run tests.
+* Opens a new issue if there's a new release, as a reminder to check things

 Happy automating !